Your cart is currently empty!

 African-American Antique Furniture:

-• Homemade and hand crafted furniture that was made for themselves.
-Often this furniture has unusual carving.
+- Homemade and hand crafted furniture that was made for themselves.
+Often this furniture has distinctive carving.

 Ephemera: